Lopburi, Thailand’s Monkey City: 2026 Visitor’s Guide

 • Keep your distance.
 Do not try to touch or pet the monkeys, especially mothers with babies.

 • Stay calm.
-If a monkey jumps on you, stay still and don’t panic.
+If a monkey jumps on you, stay still and do not panic.
 It will usually lose interest and move on.

-The Story of Lopburi: From Royal Capital to Monkey Kingdom
+The Story of Lopburi: From Royal Capital to Monkey City

-To truly understand Lopburi, one must look beyond the monkeys to its rich and complex history.
+To truly understand Lopburi, it helps to look beyond the monkeys and discover the city’s long and complex history.

 Lopburi city of monkeys – two macaques grooming on the ground

-A tender grooming moment between two macaques in Lopburi’s monkey city.
+A quiet grooming moment between two macaques in Lopburi.

 A Royal Past

-In the 17th century, Lopburi reached its peak under the reign of King Narai the Great.
-The city became a secondary capital during the Ayutthaya Kingdom and was known for its diplomatic relations and international influence.
+In the 17th century, Lopburi reached its height under the reign of King Narai the Great.
+The city became a secondary capital of the Ayutthaya Kingdom and developed a reputation for its diplomatic importance and international connections.

 Sacred Protectors

-Local belief holds that the monkeys are descendants of Hanuman, the Hindu monkey god.
-This cultural reverence has allowed them to flourish, turning them into sacred protectors of the city in the eyes of many locals.
-This unique harmony between people and animals in Lopburi echoes other wildlife encounters in Thailand — like with the Malay monitor lizards of Bangkok, giant reptiles that peacefully share space with humans in parks and riversides.
+Local belief holds that Lopburi’s monkeys are linked to Hanuman, the monkey god of Hindu tradition.
+This cultural reverence has helped them thrive, making them symbolic protectors of the city in the eyes of many locals.
+Thailand is full of unusual human-wildlife encounters, including the Malay monitor lizards often seen in Bangkok.

 When Tourism Meets Chaos

-While the monkeys attract tourists, their booming population (estimated at 6,000) has created daily challenges for the city’s 27,000 residents.
-Monkeys are known to steal food, damage property, and occasionally become aggressive.
-To manage this, local authorities have launched mass sterilization campaigns to control the population growth, creating a delicate balance between economic benefits and urban disruption.
+While the monkeys attract tourists from around the world, their large population — often estimated in the thousands — also creates daily challenges for local residents.
+They are known to steal food, damage property, and sometimes behave aggressively.
+In response, local authorities have carried out sterilization campaigns to help manage population growth, reflecting the delicate balance between tourism appeal and urban disruption.

 Lopburi: An Unforgettable Lesson in Coexistence